How do you cold call successfully in the construction industry?

 Tell me more about that…

-So, what I’m hearing is that you’re afraid you won’t have as much money to do the renovations as you’d like which means your revenue per room could suffer.
-Is that right?
+So, what I’m hearing is that you’re afraid you won’t have as much money to do the renovations as you’d like which means your revenue per room could suffer long term.

 Are you free Friday to explore how we can help you do the same?